 Good battery banks will probably not be affordable for another decade.
-There are impressive technologies emerging across Asia but it would be socially destabilizing for a significant portion of homes in the USA to suddenly drop off the grid.
+There are impressive technologies emerging across Asia but it would be socially destabilizing for a significant portion of homes in the USA to drop off the grid.
 That said, there are creative approaches to becoming energy independent now.
 Insulated water pools or tanks can be heated or cooled with solar technologies and used to heat or cool interior spaces and tap water.
-Wood burning technologies from the past and present prove it is possible to heat a home or power a steam generator.
+Wood burning technologies from the past and present show it is possible to heat a home and even power a steam generator.
 Critics will say that steam generation is too dangerous but that is primarily because there are no standards or documented best practices for DIY projects.

 Many off-grid projects are generally creative experiments.
 There is no place to document best designs and performance characteristics.
 If there was a place to document proven designs then individuals and small companies could build and improve equipment to use or sell.

 Even in the first half of the 20th century there were practical battery banks for farmers.
 It was not until later that lead acid batteries with limited life replaced economically proven battery systems.
 The rational was that lead acid battery banks were more efficient and took up less space and therefor superior even though the old systems lasted decades and cost much less.
 Now that energy creation with solar panels is cheap it makes sense to use simple and cheap battery designs that just rely on a large tank of an electrolyte.
 Even when lithium batteries become affordable the markets and social forces will price in checks and balances to keep us all on a leash.